COVID-19: Updates & resources for our community members

 (Specify which Department, if possible) Fremont Town Office, PO Box 120, Fremont NH 03044-0120

-DROP BOXES: At the front entrance to Town Hall, there is a secure, green mailbox where you may drop off checks (NO CASH) or other paperwork.
+DROP BOXES: At the front entrance to Town Hall at 295 Main Street, there is a secure, green mailbox where you may drop off checks (NO CASH) or other paperwork.
 Should your paperwork not fit, please refer to the list of contacts below to make alternative arrangements.

 TRANSACTIONS: The following is a list of the transactions most often performed for our residents with some directions as to how each may be accomplished until the COVID-19 crisis passes and we can safely re-open our doors: